 When you join a United Methodist congregation, you become a member of the United Methodist connection — a covenant community dedicated to making disciples for Jesus Christ.

 Today The United Methodist Church continues its robust evangelical heritage.
 Each congregation is a vigorous center of biblical study and evangelical outreach.
 And each congregation is linked in a covenant community of faith across the connected congregations.

 A Diverse Community

-All persons are welcome in The United Methodist Church with open hearts, open minds and open doors.
-Celebrating a diversity of people, ideas and cultures, we are enriched by our history.
-The United Methodist Church was formed with the merger of the Methodist Church and the Evangelical United Brethren Church in 1968.
-United Methodists trace their spiritual heritage back to 18th-century evangelical leaders John and Charles Wesley, Jacob Albright, and Philip William Otterbein.
+All persons are welcome in The United Methodist Church with open hearts, open minds, and open doors.
+Celebrating a diversity of people, ideas, and cultures, we are enriched by our history.

 Biblical in Faith

 United Methodists trust free inquiry into matters of Christian doctrine.
-Our faith is guided by scripture, tradition, experience and reason.
-Of paramount importance is scripture.
-For United Methodists, the Bible is the record of God’s people living out God’s promises.
+Our faith is guided by scripture, tradition, experience, and reason.
+The Bible is the record of God’s people living out God’s promises.

 Sharing God’s Love

 We support worldwide ecumenical and educational ministries.
 For generations, United Methodists have cooperated with other churches to spread the gospel, care for those in need, alleviate injustice and foster peace around the world.
 We reach our own churches and communities to share God’s love with people of many faiths.